mfussenegger/nlua/README.md

 # nlua

-Lua script that let's you use Neovim as a Lua interpreter.
+Lua script that lets you use Neovim as a Lua interpreter.

 Neovim embeds a Lua interpreter, but it doesn't expose the same command line interface as plain `lua`.